 Serena Cosgrove is a Sociologist committed to the inclusion, participation, and leadership of people on the margins of society.
 She is a Latin Americanist with a focus on Central America.

-In Spring 2020, Serena’s co-authored ethnography, Surviving the Americas: Garifuna Persistence from Nicaragua to New York City, will be published.
-Serena is the author of Leadership from the Margins: Women and Civil Society Organizations in Argentina, Chile, and El Salvador (2010) and the co-author of Understanding Global Poverty: Causes, Capabilities, and Human Development (2017).
+Serena’s 2022 books, written and edited with other Central Americanist scholars, include Imagining Central America: Short Histories and Higher Education, State Repression, and Neoliberal Reform in Nicaragua: Reflections from a University under Fire.
+In 2021, Serena’s co-authored ethnography, Surviving the Americas: Garifuna Persistence from Nicaragua to New York City, was published.
+Serena is also the author of Leadership from the Margins: Women and Civil Society Organizations in Argentina, Chile, and El Salvador (2010) and the co-author of Understanding Global Poverty: Causes, Solutions, and Capabilities (2017 and 2021).